hubmapconsortium/ingest-validation-tools/script-docs/README-validate_upload.py.md

                         Matching files in each dataset directory will be ignored.
 Default: .*
   --upload_ignore_globs GLOB [GLOB ...]
-                        Matching sub-directories in the upload will be ignored.
+                        Matching files and subdirectories in the upload will be ignored.
   --encoding ENCODING   Character-encoding to use for parsing TSVs.
 Default:
                         ascii.
 Work-in-progress:
                         https://github.com/hubmapconsortium/ingest-validation-